mantidproject/mantid/docs/source/algorithms/PlotAsymmetryByLogValue-v1.rst

 rule: the filename must begin with at least 1 letter and followed by a number.
 The input property FirstRun must be set to the file name with the smallest number and the LastRun to the one with the highest number.
+Alternatively the input property WorkspaceNames can be set as a list of runs.

 The output workspace contains asymmetry as the Y values, and the selected log values for X. The log values can be chosen as the mean, minimum, maximum,